Five Reasons Why Online Anxiety Help Really Works

-If you've ever had a family member or friends who's suffering from major anxiety, you've probably heard them say that seeking professional therapy is, in and of itself, a stressful experience, and one anxious person wants to avoid at all cost.
+If you've ever had a family member or friend who suffers from anxiety, you've probably heard them say that seeking professional therapy can be a stressful experience in and of itself.

-People who suffer from generalized anxiety disorder, or anxiety resulting from depression or bipolar or other conditions do not have anxiety like everyone else has.
-They have a debilitating illness that does not allow them to experience the usual anxiety-followed-by-adrenaline stage.
-They cannot learn to get over the fear of a new experience by doing it several times.
-What might seem like a simple errand to one person, is a day-long stressful experience to a person suffering from anxiety.
+People who suffer from a generalized anxiety disorder, or anxiety resulting from depression or bipolar or other conditions do not have anxiety as everyone else has.
+What might seem like a simple errand to one person is a day-long stressful experience to a person suffering from anxiety.

 What Studies Show About Anxiety Help

-In fact, according to one study (The Efficacy of Cognitive Behavioral Therapy: A Review of Meta-analyses) by Hofmann and colleagues, Cognitive Behavioral Therapy has been shown to be one of the most effective means to treat major anxiety.
+In fact, according to one study (The Efficacy of Cognitive Behavioral Therapy: A Review of Meta-analyses) by Hofmann and colleagues, Cognitive Behavioral Therapy is one of the most effective means to treat major anxiety.

 "The strongest support exists for CBT of anxiety disorders, somatoform disorders, bulimia, anger control problems, and general stress."

-Another study from King's College London and South London and Maudsley NHS Foundation Trust showed that CBT may help anxiety because it literally "strengthens specific connections in the brain."
-CBT therapy was so powerful it actually helped treat psychosis, and could help change the way people think.
+Another study from King's College London and South London and Maudsley NHS Foundation Trust showed that CBT might help anxiety because it literally "strengthens specific connections in the brain."
+CBT therapy was so powerful it helped treat psychosis and could help change the way people think.

-This illustrates the importance of seeking qualified therapy to help with anxiety, rather than other less effective models that may actually be causing more anxiety than it cures.
-In most cases, major anxiety patients do not want to drive all the way across town just to explain how anxiety is ruining their life.
+This illustrates the importance of seeking qualified therapy to help with anxiety.
+In many cases, anxiety patients do not want to drive across town just to explain how anxiety is ruining their life.
 There has to be a strategy involved, one led by a qualified doctor or counselor.

-Furthermore, the online anxiety help option may work better than traditional therapy visits in person.
+Furthermore, online anxiety help option may work better than traditional therapy visits in person.
 Why?

 5 Reasons Why Online Anxiety Help May Work

 An important part of the success of counseling is the consistency of the patient.
 If you skip appointments, it's going to be hard to make the progress that you need to.
-There's a better chance of making it to every session, since logging in is much easier than traveling a distance by car a few times a week.
+There's a better chance of making it to every session with online help, since logging in is much easier than traveling a distance by car a few times a week.
 Remember that some anxiety patients cannot drive and seeking transportation a few times a week could be another contributing factor to their anxiety and why they are unable to get the help they need.

-- There is help available even at odd hours of the day.
+With online counseling, there is help available even at odd hours of the day.
 Online anxiety help is available beyond traditional office hours, which may be of great importance to anxiety sufferers who experience panic at night or in early morning hours.
 It's also helpful for people that have busy schedules between work and family activities that would skip going to sessions simply due to an overloaded schedule.